fbpx

 The European Union in Georgia

-The EU is Georgia’s largest foreign donor.
-Per capita, Georgia receives one of the highest levels of assistance of all of the EU’s partners and we currently provide around EUR 85 million of technical assistance and grant annually, supplemented by a substantial support in investments through International Financial Institutions.
-The EU’s support to Georgia is geared at improving the quality of life for the people in Georgia in a tangible and visible manner.
+Since 1992, the EU has been Georgia’s largest foreign donor.
+Over the past few years, Georgia received one of the highest levels of assistance of all of the EU’s partners per capita.
+We have provided around €85 million of technical assistance and grants annually, supplemented by a substantial support in investments through European Financial Institutions.

 In 2014, the EU and Georgia signed an Association Agreement, followed by the introduction of a preferential trade regime, the Deep & Comprehensive Free Trade Area (DCFTA).
-The EU is Georgia’s largest trading partner, focused on the introduction of high standards and quality, while respecting and promoting Georgian heritage, traditions, and culture.
+The EU is Georgia’s main trading partner, focused on the introduction of high standards and quality, while respecting and promoting Georgian heritage, traditions, and culture.